RichardParado/personal_website/README.md

+# Personal Website
-This is my Personal Website...
+This project is created to showcase my work in one space.